You get what anyone gets…

 You get a lifetime…

-She was diagnosed with the advanced stages of small cell neuroendocrine carcinoma of the colon earlier this year, but raised money for treatment causing her to go into remission.
+Previously, she had been diagnosed with the advanced stages of small cell neuroendocrine carcinoma of the colon but raised money for treatment causing her to go into remission.

 Sadly, her cancer returned, and despite raising money for a new round of treatments via crowdfunding, she succumbed to the cancer’s spread.